dvignoles/dvignoles.github.io/_posts/2022-07-15-post-picluster.md

 Rather than duplicate much of the setup process on each pi, we will configure one pi and then use that as our base image for all the others.

-Use `lsblk` to find your sd card on your system.
+Use `lsblk` to find your sd card block device on your system.
 In my case, this was `/dev/sde`.
 Double check you have the right reference, or you will end up overwriting another of your drives when copying over the image.
 The image in this case is compressed with `xz`, so we decompress and pipe into `dd`.

 ```sh
     xz -dc 2022-04-04-raspios-bullseye-arm64-lite.img.xz | sudo dd of=/dev/sde status=progress